 It is fortunate that the Pel-Cho Muddnutz ATV/UTV Club received a grant in the amount of $24,500 to build the quarter mile trail Yamaha/Romsa trail on the north side of Pelican Lake from County Hwy Q to Hwy 45.

-Thru this generous grant from Yamaha Outdoor Initiative this trail will provide for a safe crossing across Hwy 45 to the east onto McGinnis/Thompson Road and access to the Pelican River East trail system which will provide a safe, picturesque trail going both north towards Hwy 8/Monico/Crandon as well as south to County B/Pelican Lake/Jennings.
+Thru this generous grant from Yamaha Outdoor Initiative this trail provides for a safe crossing across Hwy 45 to the east onto McGinnis/Thompson Road and access to the Pelican River East trail system which will provide a safe, picturesque trail going both north towards Hwy 8/Monico/Crandon as well as south to County B/Pelican Lake/Jennings.

 We are extremely grateful to Yamaha Outdoor Initiative for the generous Grant and to Antigo Yamaha for endorsing our club for the Yamaha Outdoor Initiative.